 - I do love challenges!
 Learning new things, figuring out the best way to go about certain tasks, but I am not keen on change.
 Change for me is difficult and even sometimes painful.
 I think I go through change so much in one day with fibromyalgia that I do not seek out other forms of change.

 The depression I experience is a coexisting condition of my Fibromyalgia Syndrome.
-Getting through the dark winter is a two-fold problem, the cold is bad for my fibromyalgia and the dark is bad for my depression.
-I try to keep my mouth shut and a permanent smile on my face when in the presence of others.
+Getting through the dark winter is a two-fold problem, the cold is terrible for my fibromyalgia, and the dark is bad for my depression.
+I try to keep a permanent smile on my face when in the presence of others.
 It’s just like being in a play.
 I pretend I am in the lead role and strive to stay in character.
 If I can complete my performance, I receive a beautiful bouquet of flowers!
 (Yeah, right.)

-Season after season I am in the lead role in this play.
 “Smiles everyone!”
-The curtain goes up.
-This acting gig is tough, the set can be dangerous, and it is year-round work.
+The curtain goes up, season after season.
+This gig is hard, the set can be dangerous, and it is year-round work!
 Somebody?
 Anyone?
-Bring me some damn flowers!
+Bring me some damn flowers …